AkatanHQ/txt2story-api/README.md

     }
   ],
   "number_of_pages": 5,
-  "scenario": "Alice finds a magical portal in her backyard."
+  "prompt": "Alice finds a magical portal in her backyard."
 }
 ```
 **Response**: